 “But the big question in the Internet age is: What do we do about all the claims that show up on a website that can incentivize people to click through and buy a product?”
 Mister asked.

-The Internet remains a minefield for dietary supplements companies because both the FDA and the FTC lay claim to everything online, Mister points out, including social media.
-The FDA would say, in most cases, online claims are “labeling” while the FTC insists that they’re “advertising.”
+The Internet remains a minefield for dietary supplements companies because both the FDA and the FTC claim everything online, Mister points out, including social media.
+The FDA would say, in most cases, online claims are “labeling,” while the FTC insists they’re “advertising.”

 According to the FDA, there are four kinds of claims that are allowed and one that’s not.

-Nutrient claims are those that characterize the level of a nutrient in a food or dietary supplement, and they’re permissible as long as companies follow the requirements outlined in the existing regulations.
+Nutrient claims are those that characterize the level of a nutrient in a food or dietary supplement, and they’re permissible if companies follow the requirements outlined in the existing regulations.

 “These products don’t require these kinds of claims to have any premarket review or FDA notification,” Mister explained.
 “But you do have to follow those regulations.
 And, in some cases, there are specific requirements.
-For instance, if you say your product is a good source of protein or is high in vitamin C, there are specific requirements as to the amount of the ingredient per serving that must be in those products.”
+So, for instance, if you say your product is a good source of protein or is high in vitamin C, there are specific requirements as to the amount of the ingredients per serving that must be in those products.”

 Nutrient Deficiency Claims

 The next area often gets pushed into nutrient claims, Mister said, but it’s a separate nutrient deficiency category.
 These include statements that claim a benefit related to a classic nutrient deficiency disease.